stellar/slingshot/spec/ZkVM.md

 * [String](#string-type)
 * [Value](#value-type)

-[Signed values](#signed-value-type) are not portable because it is not proven to be non-negative.
+[Wide values](#wide-value-type) are not portable because it is not proven to be non-negative.

 [Contracts](#contract-type) are not portable because they must be satisfied within the current transaction or [output](#output-structure) their contents themselves.